eloigrndl/softsec_lab1/lab0x01/reports/bugs found/bug_solid_2.md

 In `solid.c:16`

 ## Expected vs Observed
-The program should always check if memory allocation have succeeded and inform the user if it is not the case.
-This is not done with the
+The program should always check if memory allocation have succeeded and inform the user in case of a failure.
+This is not the case with the `palette` memory allocation.

 ## Steps to Reproduce